aljohnson-soc/StanfordStatsBootcamp/2021/2021_bootcamp_m2.md

 ---
 **Learning objectives**
-...understand the value of a good workflow.
+- understand the value of a good workflow.
-...download and set-up backup software.
+- download and set-up backup software.

 Link to slides (coming soon).